Orthodontics in cats: A comprehensive guide

 1. Orthodontic appliances

-As with humans, cats can also use special appliances to straighten their teeth.
+Just like with humans, special appliances can be used to correct a cat's teeth.
 These can be fixed or removable braces.

 2. Surgical correction

-In more serious cases, especially jaw malformations, surgical correction may be necessary.
+In more serious cases, especially in cases of jaw deformities, surgical correction may be necessary.

 3. Extraction